The results are in from more Lily-funded research

 Background

 Up to 65% of patients with mitochondrial DNA (mtDNA) disease experience gut symptoms that can have a significant impact on their health and quality of life.
 Symptoms range from abdominal pain and bloating to severe constipation or diarrhoea, and may occasionally mimic an obstruction in the gut, requiring admission to hospital.
-The exact cause of the gut symptoms is unknown, however dysfunctional mitochondria in the nerves and smooth muscle of are believed to play a role in this.
+The exact cause of the gut symptoms is unknown, however dysfunctional mitochondria in the nerves and smooth muscle are believed to play a role in this.

 What is a Low Residue Diet (LRD)?